francoiscoche/coin-tracker/README.md

 # CoinTracker

-Personal project to train with Symfony.
+Personal training project with Symfony framework.
-App that allows you to follow stock markets.
+This App allows you to follow stock markets currencies and get some news about stock markets.

 - ✅ [CoinGecko API](https://www.coingecko.com/en/api/documentation)
-- ✅ Personal space for managing favorite curency.
+- ✅ Integration of user accounts for the management of preferred currencies.
 - ✅ Integration of [notyf](https://github.com/caroso1222/notyf) library for notifications management.
+- ✅ EasyAdmin integration for administration pannel and "CRUD" news management.

 ### Requirements